-Pathway Options Advantages Limitations Pathway 1 Select GHG Reduction Measures Not technically rigorous Less likely to need a consultant to complete the analysis Goals and policies chosen have already been evaluated by state agencies for effectiveness.
-Not technically rigorous Baseline GHG emissions cannot be established for all GHG emission sources.
-Difficult to monitor progress toward emission reduction goals Some GHG emission sources could be missed.
-Pathway 2 GHG Emissions Estimate Not as technically rigorous as a GHG inventory Might be able to perform analysis in-house and not need a consultant Baseline GHG emissions are harder to establish for all sources.
-Difficult to monitor progress toward emission reduction goals Some GHG emission sources could be missed.
-Pathway 3 VMT Summary or Study More accuracy in evaluating emissions from internal combustion vehicles This could be done in conjunction with the other three pathways.
-Results could enhance transportation data derived from other pathways.
-Repeatable and will provide a baseline to track VMT reduction progress - Might require a consultant - Emissions information will be limited to transportation sources
+Pathway Options Advantages Limitations Pathway 1 Select GHG Reduction Measures Not technically rigorous Less likely to need a consultant to complete the analysis Goals and policies chosen have already been evaluated by state agencies for effectiveness. - Not technically rigorous - Baseline GHG emissions cannot be established for all GHG emission sources Difficult to monitor progress toward emission reduction goals - Some GHG emission sources could be missed.
+Pathway 2 GHG Emissions Estimate - Not as technically rigorous as a GHG inventory - Might be able to perform analysis in-house and not need a consultant - Baseline GHG emissions are harder to establish for all sources Difficult to monitor progress toward emission reduction goals - Some GHG emission sources could be missed.
+Pathway 3 VMT Summary or Study - More accuracy in evaluating emissions from internal combustion vehicles - This could be done in conjunction with the other three pathways.
+Results could enhance transportation data derived from other pathways Repeatable and will provide a baseline to track VMT reduction progress - Might require a consultant - Emissions information will be limited to transportation sources

-F Pathway Options Advantages Limitations 0 Pathway 4 Provides a comprehensive baseline of Technically rigorous A jurisdiction without in-house expertise GHG Emissions emissions Repeatable process Progress can be tracked toward goals Accounts for all of a jurisdiction's emission might need to hire a consultant Might be shortcomings with the quality of nventory sources the data
+Pathway Op tions Advantages Limitations Pathway 4 GHG Emissions Inventory S - Provides a comprehensive baseline of emissions - Repeatable process - Progress can be tracked toward goals - Accounts for all of a jurisdiction's emission sources - Technically rigorous - A jurisdiction without in-house expertise might need to hire a consultant - Might be shortcomings with the quality of the data